 The Winter Run is something I’ve been toying with entering for a few years now and when I was kindly offered a place in exchange for a review I knew the time was now.
 I’ll be completely honest, when the race pack dropped through my door, I was starting to feel apprehensive.
 Questions whisked around my head ‘Would I be able to run the full 10km?
 Or would I need to stop and walk?‘ – ‘Will I be able to get a suitably timed train?‘ – ‘Will it snow?’

 Sunday 4th February was bitterly cold, I waited at the train station with various other entrants to the event and wondered what this would have in store for me and the 20,000+ other people running.
-Thankfully the event was easy to located and well organised with plenty of toilets and clear signing to every element of the race from bag-drop, to merchandise and post-race fueling.
+Thankfully the event was easy to located and well organized with plenty of toilets and clear signing to every element of the race from bag-drop, to merchandise and post-race fueling.

 I approached a kind volunteer and explained that I was early, desperately cold and asked if it would be at all possible for me to sneak onto an earlier wave.
 Thankfully she said yes, I joined the queue and warmed up ready for the event, I knew that waiting around would do nothing for my nerves and I felt ready to get my legs moving.

 With regards to time, I told myself that I’d be content with anything from 58minutes to 70minutes, my sole objective had become to have fun.
 I ran 10km a few weeks before, just to calm my head and remind my body that I can run more than my current 5km max.
-Once I found myself in a groove, the kilometres just flew by, I was so immersed in the whole atmosphere that I completely lost track of time and managed to avoid checking my watch until the last kilometre.
+Once I found myself in a groove, the kilometers just flew by, I was so immersed in the whole atmosphere that I completely lost track of time and managed to avoid checking my watch until the last kilometre.

 I completed the event in 62minutes and I was really content with this, after all, I was worrying that I’d have to stop and walk at points!
 Maybe it was the polar bears, dancing penguins and the upbeat crowd that encouraged me to keep on going?